flaviovdf/flaviovdf.github.io/index.md

 ## **Flavio** **V**inicius **D**iniz de **Figueiredo**

 Hello and welcome to my home page.
 I hold a PhD and a MsC in Computer Science from the [Federal University of Minas Gerais (UFMG)](http://ufmg.br), as well as a BSc also in Computer Science from the [Federal University of Campina Grande (UFCG)](http://ufcg.edu.br).
 Currently, I work as a Professor @ UFMG.
-My research interests are:
+Mostly, I perform research in data science and machine learning focused on understanding human and social aspects online.

-- Data science
+- Data Science
-- Online User Behavior
+- Online User and Social Behavior
 - Machine Learning

 ## Experience

 * Professor @ Federal University of Minas Gerais (UFMG)
     * Summary: Computer Science Professor and Data Science Researcher @ ufmg.br.
-More information to come!

 * Research Staff Member @ IBM Research Brazil
     * Summary: Part of the social media and conversational analytics group.
 At IBM I did research related to data science, social media, and data mining.
 More specifically, I researched machine learning and information retrieval techniques for chatbot technology.
 Please check my publications for more information.